Coffee grading system in Kenya

 - C: Screen 15/10.

-- PB: Peaberry screen 12 (less than 10% of coffee production in Kenya).
+- PB: Peaberry 12 - they make 10% of the production.

 - E: Elephant beans 20, usually 2 seeds that are united in the same coffee cherry.

 The same happens for all C grades where light beans are removed and called grade T, the smallest grade typically used for low-quality commercial coffees.

 All the coffees delivered to the dry mill will go through the same process and throughout the season, being P1, P2 or light beans.
 They are classified on the same screens.